Novel coronavirus (2019-nCoV)

 What are these strict health and safety controls?

-- Thorough job safety analysis done for each course to ensure risks and controls are in place.
+- Thorough job safety analysis is done for each course we offer to ensure risks and controls are in place.

 - If you are sick – do NOT come to training.
 Stay at home.

 - If you start to feel unwell during training – notify our trainer immediately.

 - If you have any of the following symptoms: Fever, coughing, difficulty breathing, body aches phone the Helpline: 0800 358 5453 or talk to your GP (phone before you visit the clinic).

 How it spreads

 Like the flu, COVID-19 can be transmitted from person to person.
 The scientific evidence confirms that coronavirus is spread by droplets.
 This means that when an infected person coughs, sneezes or talks, they may generate droplets containing the virus.
 These droplets are too large to stay in the air for long, so they quickly settle on surrounding surfaces.